EU-TEACHING/teaching-avionics-dataset/bpred/README.md

  * xDTx.xx: FMS and bpred attacked process corunning on the same Cortex A53 core
  * xxxx.DT: FMS and bpred attacked process corunning on the same Cortex A72 core

+ * xETx.xx: FMS internally affected by continuous bpred attack on a Cortex A53 core
+ * xxxx.ET: FMS internally affected by continuous bpred attack on a Cortex A72 core
- * xETx.xx: FMS internally affected by bpred attackon a Cortex A53 core
+ * xGTx.xx: FMS internally affected by intermittent bpred attackon a Cortex A53 core
- * xxxx.ET: FMS internally affected by bpred attackon a Cortex A72 core
+ * xxxx.GT: FMS internally affected by intermittent bpred attackon a Cortex A72 core